zhangbinchi/unlearning-verification-is-fragile/README.md

 # Adversarial Unlearning Against Verification

-The code is associated with *Verification of Machine Unlearning is Fragile*.
+The code is associated with *Verification of Machine Unlearning is Fragile* (ICML 2024).

 ## Retraining-based Adversarial Unlearning